 Bhutan's semi-nomadic communities have suffered from food insecurity due low-level mechanization of their agricultural, food processing and storage practices.
 This has been exacerbated during the COVID19 pandemic by repeated border closures and lockdowns.
 Women, who are often in charge of the manual farm work have been disproportionately affected by the lack of machinery and volatile food prices.
 Arduous manual work required for subsistence farming is also driving the younger generation to leave their villages in search of alternative work.

-In two remote regions Eastern (Samtse) and Western (Trashigang) Bhutan, we have started working with semi-nomadic communities members to increase their food self-sufficiency through a series of trainings and introduction of agricultural and food processing machineries.
-Despite delays caused by lockdowns and border closures, community engagement is high and the presence of our partner organisation's field officers on the ground has proven essential for the success of the project so far.
+In partnership with Tarayana Foundation, we have worked with two remote semi-nomadic community members to increase their food self-sufficiency through a series of training and the introduction of agricultural and food processing machinery.
+Despite delays caused by lockdowns and border closures, community engagement has been high and the presence of our partner's field officers on the ground has proven essential for the success of the project so far.

 The project has brought a transformative impact to the villages, particularly women, by significantly reducing the physical burden of processing crops and reducing food waste.
 The increased productivity as well as the possibility of switching to crops with less price volatility has sustainable increased the communities’ income-generating capabilities and economic resilience.